shopsys/shopsys/upgrade/UPGRADE-v9.0.0-dev.md

 - split error page templates to allow to render new 410 error response ([#1829](https://github.com/shopsys/shopsys/pull/1829))
     - see #project-base-diff to update your project
+    - exception `ProductNotFoundException` has new parent.
+The original parent `NotFoundHttpException` was replaced by `GoneHttpException`

+- remove friendly url slug after remove category or brand ([#1829](https://github.com/shopsys/shopsys/pull/1829))
     - following methods has changed their interface, update your usages accordingly:
         - `BrandFacade::deleteById()`
             ```diff